outdreamer/build-a-cure/docs/tasks/systematize_workflows.md

 					- generate: 'apply components of prediction functions to build a prediction function by combining/merging components of prediction functions'
 					- mean: 'define the meaning of a prediction function (absolutely or in a given context) and filter possible prediction functions based on this definition'

-			- interaction functions & structures ('connect', 'combination') can be used to specify/structure the implementation of a function
+			- core interaction functions & structures ('connect', 'combination') can be used to specify/structure the implementation of a function

 				- using specific interaction functions/structures creates a specific structural intent to fulfill when implementing a function